Fintry, British Columbia

 Fintry is a small community in British Columbia, Canada.
 It lies on the west shore of Okanagan Lake, 24 km north of the city of Kelowna, and 50 km south of Vernon.
-It has about 50 homes and is at the bottom of a three kilometre steep windy road off West Side Road.
+It has about 50 homes and is at the bottom of a three kilometre steep winding road off West Side Road.
 There are a few public beaches as well as a provincial campground.

 Shorts Creek, once known as the Elk River and Rivière à la Biche, is a medium sized stream that runs through the middle of the community.
 The creek is named after Captain Thomas Dolman Shorts, a ship captain for the Canadian Pacific Railway Lake and River Service steamboats on Okanagan Lake who was the first non-native to land at the creek and the surrounding area.
 Fintry Falls, accessed via a steep stairway, is located in a small canyon where Shorts Creek drops into the town toward the lake.